-At lower KSeCN concentration, $\chi^{(2)}$ remains unaffected, but the $\chi^{(3)}$ effect decreases due to screening of the static electric field of the charged interface experienced by the water molecules in diffuse layer.
-As a result, the weakly H-bonded water networks in diffused layer starts to break and the intensity of the 3400 cm-1 band decreases.
-84 This band is also shifted towards lower wavenumber region (red shift) which is the indication of increased interaction of water molecules with the surrounding ions, here SeCN^{-,85} The 3200 cm-1 band remains almost unchanged until the KSeCN bulk concentration is 0.25 mM, suggesting that the interfacial H-bonding network (or $\chi^{(2)}$) is barely affected up to this concentration.
-The negligible Stern layer adsorption determined by XR at lower KSeCN concentration supports this interpretation (Figure 5b).
+At lower KSeCN concentrations, $\chi^{(2)}$ remains unaffected, but the $\chi^{(3)}$ effect decreases due to screening of the static electric field of the charged interface experienced by the water molecules in diffuse layer.
+The decrease in the intensity of the 3400 cm-1 band may suggest the breaking down of the weakly H-bonded water networks in diffused layer.
+This band is also shifted towards lower wavenumber region (red shift) which is the indication of increased interaction of water molecules with the surrounding ions, here SeCN-.90 The 3200 cm-1 band remains almost unchanged until the KSeCN bulk concentration is 0.25 mM, suggesting that the interfacial H-bonding network (or $\chi^{(2)}$ ) is barely affected up to this concentration.
+The small Stern layer adsorption determined by XR at lower KSeCN concentration supports this interpretation (Figure 5b).
 We hypothesize that weakly hydrogen bonded water molecules are affected from the presence of small number of SeCN- ions but the strongly hydrogen bonded water molecules are not.
-Similar behavior was observed by Jena and Hore et al. at a charged silica interface under varying salt concentrations.79, 86 It is known that simple anions, such as Cl^{-,53} or the anions that do not disturb the weak H-bonding network significantly, such as NO3^{-,22} lead to a more uniform decrease in VSFG signal mostly through the $\chi^{(3)}$ effect, without affecting the overall bimodal shape of the signal.
+Similar behavior was observed by Jena and Hore et al. at a charged silica interface under varying salt concentrations.
+It is known that simple anions, such as Cl-,53 or the anions that do not disturb the weak H-bonding network significantly, such as NO3-,22 lead to a more uniform decrease in VSFG signal mostly through the $\chi^{(3)}$ effect, without affecting the overall bimodal shape of the signal.

 The 3200 cm-1 band decreases significantly (Figure 6c) as the concentration is increased from 0.25 mM to 2.5 mM KSeCN, which suggests that the ions start to move from diffuse to Stern layer.
-Consequently, the $\chi^{(2)}$ decreases due to breaking down of the strongly ordered interfacial H-bonding networks of water.
+Consequently, the $\chi^{(2)}$ decreases due to breaking down of the ordered interfacial H-bonding networks of water.
 The results obtained from the VSFG measurements of CN stretch region under PPP polarization also show a significant increase of its intensity (Figure 3a and 4) at this concentration window, referring to the possible transfer of ions and their reorganization.
 On the other hand, the slightly higher electron density profile at 2.5 mM KSeCN concentration compared to its value at lowest concentration (Figure 5b) suggests that the most of the SeCN- ions are still in diffuse layer.

-At higher salt concentrations (≥ 25 mM), the H-bonding environment of water near the interface is heavily affected by the adsorption of SeCN- anions and the OH stretch bands at 3200 cm-1 and 3400 cm-1 disappear.
+At higher salt concentrations ( $\geq 25$ mM), the H-bonding environment of water near the interface is heavily affected by the adsorption of SeCN- anions and the OH stretch bands at 3200 cm-1 and 3400 cm-1 disappear.
 At this concentration, both $\chi^{(2)}$ and $\chi^{(3)}$ effects are significantly decreased due to the displacement of ordered interfacial water network by the SeCN- anions.
 This agrees with the XR data which shows that the electron density of the headgroup region significantly increases at 25 mM bulk concentration, indicating enhanced Stern layer adsorption.
 Also, a new band around 3700 cm-1 appears.
 This band is commonly observed in the case of neat air/water interface and corresponds to the non-hydrogen bonded free OH that points towards the air.
 At air/water interface, more than 20% of water molecules have free non-hydrogen bonded OH which collectively give a sharp peak at 3700 cm-1.
-This peak is expected to disappear in the presence of DPTAP monolayer, as observed at lower salt concentrations (≤ 2.5 mM).
+This peak is expected to disappear in the presence of DPTAP monolayer, as observed at lower salt concentrations ( $\leq 2.5$ mM).